 Common reasons an RFE might be issued include:

 – Failure to include Form G-325A with the application

 – Insufficient Income Shown on the Affidavit of Support

 – Failure to Include Up-To-Date Taxes with the Affidavit of Support

 How to Respond to an RFE: Tips for Success

 Our Boston and Los Angeles immigration attorneys are seasoned experts and will offer you a step-by-step approach to responding to any requests for additional evidence.
-The attorneys at the Law Offices of Joshua Goldstein, PC are immigration law experts that know the best strategy for addressing Requests for Evidence.
+The attorneys at the Goldstein Immigration Lawyers are immigration law experts that know the best strategy for addressing Requests for Evidence.

 1) Be Thorough